Importing Related Customer, Order, and Product Data

 - Click the Save button to save the task.

-Now your package is ready.
-The default package name is Untitled.
-You can rename your package by clicking and editing it.
+Now your integration is ready.
+The default integration name is Untitled.
+You can rename your integration by clicking and editing it.
 In our case, we rename it to SQL Azure Tutorial.

 Click the Create button to create it.
-After this, you can run the package by clicking the Run button.
-After you run it, you will see the results of package execution on the Monitor or Log tabs.
-Click a certain package run to open the History Details window with detailed information.
+After this, you can run the integration by clicking the Run button.
+After you run it, you will see the results of integration execution on the Monitor or Log tabs.
+Click a certain integration run to open the History Details window with detailed information.